kpharthiban/nutrify-zero/README.md

 **3. Install the App:**

 * Open your device's file manager app and navigate to your `Downloads` folder (or wherever you saved the `.apk` file).
-* Tap on the downloaded `nutrify-zero-v1.1.0.apk` file.
+* Tap on the downloaded `nutrify-zero-temp-release.apk` file.
 * Follow the on-screen prompts to install the application.

 ## Running the App